Change your husband – is that even possible?

-Or his mental state.
-Or his work state.
-You agonize over missed opportunities, the distance he could have traveled last year had done this or done that.
+Or his work.
+Or relationships.
+You agonize over missed opportunities, the distance he could have traveled last year had he done this or done that.
 And it vexes you.
 Worries you.
 Makes you mad.

-Your part in marriage is not run him or control him.
+Your part in marriage is not run or control your spouse.
 It is to do what God tells you to do.
 And friend, the God-do always starts with prayer.
-It starts with you on your knees or face-on-the-floor before God, asking Him to do a deep work in you first, and then your man.
+It starts with you on your knees or face-on-the-floor before God, asking Him to do a deep work in you, and your man.

-As we start the year and you regard the growth “opportunities” your husband is missing, remember it might be about your growth first, not his.
+As we start the year and start to look at all the growth “opportunities” your husband is missing, remember it might be about your growth too, not just his.

-That’s how change works – it starts with me.
-And maybe this year you need to focus on what you can do, more than what your sweet man should.
+That’s ” how change your husband ” work begins: It starts with you.
+And maybe this year you need to focus on what you can do too, not just what your sweet man should.